ess-dmsc/kafka-to-nexus/documentation/commands.md

 }
 ```

-In the above example a dataset is defined which contains some values in a 1-D array.
+In the above example, a dataset is defined which contains some values in two dimenstional array.

 The parameters for the dataset definition are:

-- dataset: Defines information about the dataset:
-  * size: The shape of the data.
-Can be scalar, 1-D, 2-D, and so on.
-- values: Contains the actual data.

-The attributes are used to define the NeXus class as log data.
+- name: The name of the dataset in the NeXus file.
+- values: The data to be stored in the dataset.
+Note that the shape of the dataset is determined from the layout of the data in the JSON structure.
+- dtype: The data type of the individual elements in the dataset.
+Defaults to double.

+In this example, attributes are assigned to the dataset on the same level in the hierarchy.

+#### Links

 In HDF5 links are used to link a group to objects in other groups in a manner similar to links on a filesystem.
 The links are created as hard links when the file is closed.
 A link is defined in the `children` of a group.